Siddu-28design/ABC-20092025/README.md

 # ABC-20092025
-Project: Application Gateway + Tomcat Deployment (ABC-20092025) This project automates the deployment of an Azure Application Gateway routing traffic to a Tomcat application running on a VM, with an additional Tomcat container in a separate network, using Terraform and Azure DevOps.
+Requirement 4: Application Gateway + Tomcat Deployment (ABC-20092025)
+This project automates the deployment of an Azure Application Gateway routing traffic to a Tomcat application running on a VM, with an additional Tomcat container in a separate network, using Terraform and Azure DevOps.
 Below are the detailed implementation steps that were followed:

 Steps Followed